jeremybarbet/react-native-modalize/docs/METHODS.md

 The method to open Modalize.

-?> If you are using `snapPoint` prop, you can supply a `dest` argument to the `open` method, to open it to the top directly `open('top')`.
+?> If you are using `snapPoints` prop, you can supply a `dest` argument to the `open` method, to open it to the top directly `open('top')`.
 You don't have to provide anything if you want the default behavior.

 | Type                                  | Required |
 | ------------------------------------- | -------- |